Deathlands: Series history

 The series had begun as a joint project by Christopher Lowder (pen name "Jack Adrian") and Laurence James (pen name "James Axler"), with the first book called Pilgrimage To Hell.
 Laurence James then solely wrote the Deathlands series up to and including Eclipse at Noon.
 However, due to failing health he was forced to leave the series in 1995.
 Prior to his death in February 2000, James wrote one last novel, Crucible of Time, which was released in 1998.
-All other Deathlands novels have been written by a number of other authors, including Mark Ellis who produced the first post-Laurence James entry, Stoneface.
+All other Deathlands novels have been written by a number of other authors, including Mark Ellis, who produced the first post-Laurence James entry, Stoneface.
 Gold Eagle is owned by Harlequin.
 In 2014, Harlequin was purchased by HarperCollins.
 It was decided that Gold Eagle would be shut down.
-After December 2015, Deathlands novels stopped being produced following the company's closure, with the rights transferred to Graphic Audio and all subsequent sequels being in an exclusive audio drama format.
+After December 2015, Deathlands novels stopped being produced following the company's closure, with the rights transferred to Graphic Audio and all subsequent sequels being exclusively audio dramas.
 Graphic Audio have produced over one thousand hours of audio set in the Axlerverse.

+The Sci Fi Channel adapted Homeward Bound into a television movie in 2003.

+In January 2024, a ten-part television series adaptation to be directed by Jonathan Frakes was announced.